 Substitutions and Variations

-- Use a pumpkin spice blend like this or make your own.
+- Use a pre-made pumpkin pie spice blend.

 Recipe Instructions